 This November, we collected donations for the animal shelter of Lossa, Gnadenhof Lossa, which is situated near Leipzig.
 This shelter cares for abused, diseased, old and young pets.
 Most of them are cats which have been rescued from hoarder houses.

 These are only two of more than 150 pets, which have been rescued and arrived in Lossa this year!

 An animal sponsorship is an amazing way to give a pet financial help for the vet costs, food and all the care that it needs because of its horrible past.
 Maybe you have a look at an animal shelter in your area, I am SURE they would be extremely happy about your support!

 And what could be a better gift than supporting a pet and giving it all the love and care it deserves?

 To plant a tree on behalf of a person is not only a lovely gift for him or her, but also one for the environment.
 A tree is a symbol of strength, of a long life, of down-to-earthness.

 Did you know that each tree stores an average of 10kg of CO2 every year?

 Depending on the organization you choose, you can decide where the tree should be planted – they do give some hints on projects that are running at the moment and where new ones are needed.

-As an international organization I can recommend for example „Plant for the Planet“, they are planting their trees in Mexico at the moment.
+As an international organization I can recommend for example „Plant for the Planet“!
+At the moment they are planting trees at the Yucátan Peninsula in Mexico.

 In this shoot I was walking barefoot through the fields and trees.
 Photo by Sophia Molek, I am wearing a Son de Flor linen dress.